rjorton/MinION-COVID19/README.md

 ~orto01r/ont-guppy/bin/guppy_basecaller -i /path/to/fast5/folder -s /path/to/output/fastq/folder --flowcell FLO-MIN106 --kit SQK-LSK109 --qscore_filtering --min_qscore 7 -x auto -r
 ```

-You will need to change the flowcell and kit to whatever was used, an alternative to the flowcell/kit is to use one of the provided config files.
-The default is to use the high accuracy mode (hac) config file, this can be overridden to use the fast (lower accuracy mode).
-To specify a config file:
+You will need to change the flowcell and kit to whatever was used, an alternative to the flowcell/kit is to use one of the provided config files (you will need to select the correct config file for your kit/flowcell).
+The default is to use the high accuracy mode (hac) config file, this can be overridden to use the fast (lower accuracy mode) config file.
+An example of specifying a config file:

 ```
 ~orto01r/ont-guppy/bin/guppy_basecaller -i /path/to/fast5/folder -s /path/to/output/fastq/folder --config ~orto01r/ont-guppy/data/dna_r9.4.1_450bps_fast.cfg --qscore_filtering --min_qscore 7 -x auto -r